About this workstream

 Participation in the data roundtables

-We welcome all members of the IICR Network to attend these round table sessions.
-We especially encourage participation from people and organisations that collect, manage or use geohazard and/or infrastructure data in their day-to-day work.
-If there is an organisation or person who would be interested in these roundtable discussions but are not currently part of the Network, please have them get in touch with us at [email protected].
+We welcomed all members of the IICR Network to attend these round table sessions.
+We especially encouraged participation from people and organisations that collect, manage or use geohazard and/or infrastructure data in their day-to-day work.